By

 No. Commute Guard is not an insurance policy.
 It’s a membership-based benefit program that helps employees manage the financial and logistical impact of unexpected car problems.
 The plan provides reimbursements for repairs, towing, rideshare and rental cars—filling the gaps that traditional auto insurance does not cover.

-AAA offers towing and basic roadside assistance, but Commute Guard takes it a step further.
-In addition to 24/7 towing and help with flat tires, dead batteries, and lockouts, Commute Guard includes partial reimbursement for repair costs, rental cars and rideshare services.
+Commute Guard takes towing and basic roadside assistance a step further.
+In addition to 24/7 towing and help with flat tires, dead batteries and lockouts, Commute Guard includes partial reimbursement for repair costs, rental cars and rideshare services.

-It also covers the employee’s entire household and provides a Premium Care.com membership for backup family care—benefits AAA and standard insurance plans do not offer.
+It also covers the employee’s entire household and provides a Premium Care.com membership for backup family care—benefits not offered with standard roadside insurance plans.

 One membership covers all vehicles owned or leased by family members in the employee’s household, including spouses, domestic partners and dependent children who live at home.